modal-inria/MixtComp/MixtComp/docs/objectOutput.md

 ### data

 Except for functional models and LatentClass, data contains, for each variable, two elements: *completed* and *stat*. *completed* contains the completed data and *stat* contains statistics about completed data.
-The format is detailled below according to the model.
+The format is detailed below according to the model.

 - **LatentClass**